Skip to main content

 Pixi Beauty Sheer Cheek Gel

 A gel blush with a sheer finish for a naturally rosy look.
-This is a beginner-friendly product — the slightly thicker consistency makes it easier to apply than its more liquidy counterparts.
-If you’re looking for the best blush for acne-prone skin, this one has soothing aloe to help protect your skin.
+This is a beginner-friendly product—its slightly thicker consistency makes it easier to apply than its more liquid counterparts.
+If you’re looking for the best blush for acne-prone skin, this one has aloe to help soothe your skin.

 At a glance